martj42/gini_ratings/README.md

 For leagues with play-offs, the coefficents are based only on the regular season.

 # to do
-columns for league name, country, continent, sport, nr of teams, nr of games, playoffs(t/f).
+columns for league name, country, continent, sport, nr of teams, nr of games, playoffs(t/f), attendance, population.